 Christmas home tour with disco balls and bows

-A big welcome to everyone coming from Finding Silver Pennies and Danielle’s beautiful coastal home.
+If you’re coming from Jennifer Rizzo’s Holiday Housewalk and Finding Silver Pennies before me, welcome!
+Danielle has a beautiful coastal home.
 I love her style and home so much.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
 View my full disclosure policy.

 I’ve been a huge fan of disco balls for years and have had my large disco balls under my coffee table since 2015.
 So a really long time!
 When I found large fake disco ball ornaments in the Target dollar section a couple of weeks ago, I figured I’d just go with a disco ball tree this year.
 I had disco ball ornaments years ago and broke them.
 They were really heavy and weighed down the branches.
-My new ones are made with disco ball fabric and perfect lightweight large ornaments.
-I bought 15 of them and now wish I would have gone to all the Targets in my area to buy more because I didn’t have enough for the tabletop Christmas tree.
+My new ones are made with disco ball fabric and are perfect, lightweight, large ornaments.
+I bought 15 of them and now wish I had gone to all the Targets in my area to buy more because I didn’t have enough for the tabletop Christmas tree.

 I also added several faux garlands to my Christmas decor this year.
 Last year I used real garlands.
 The one on the fireplace lasted 3 days before it turned crispy.
 The one in the dough bowl lasted a week before it shriveled.